 On March 21, 2014 the Federal Court of Canada issued an interim order affecting the repeal of the MMAR and the application of certain portions of the MMPR which are inconsistent with the MMAR in response to a motion brought by four individuals in the Allard case.
 Prior to the trial, the Federal Court of Canada ordered injunctive relief (the "Injunction") in favour of certain individuals licensed to use medical cannabis pursuant to the MMAR.
-As a result, (i) individuals who held a license to possess cannabis under the MMAR on March 21, 2014 can continue to possess cannabis in accordance with the terms of that license, except that the maximum quantity of dried cannabis authorized for possession shall be the lessor of that which is specified by their license or 150 grams; and (ii) individuals who held a valid license to produce cannabis under the MMAR as of September 30, 2013, or were issued one thereafter may continue to produce medical cannabis in accordance with the terms of that license.
-Individuals covered by the Injunction who wish to change the terms of their license, such as a change in address or designated producer, will be able to do so by registering with Health Canada under the new regulations, the ACMPR.
+As a result, (i) individuals who held a license to possess cannabis under the MMAR on March 21, 2014 can continue to possess cannabis in accordance with the terms of that license, except that the maximum quantity of dried cannabis authorized for possession shall be the lessor of that which is specified by their license or 150 grams; and (ii) individuals who held a valid license to produce cannabis under the MMAR as of September 30, 2013, or were issued one thereafter may continue to produce medical cannabis in accordance with the terms of that license, such as a change in address or designated producer, will be able to do so by registering with Health Canada under the new regulations, the ACMPR.